VenturaNotes/Knowledge/- Topics/hyperthyroidism.md

 ## Synthesis
 -
 ## Source [^1]
-- $n$. overactivity of the thyroid gland, either due to a tumor, overgrowth of the gland, or Graves’ disease.
+- $n$. overactivity of the thyroid gland, either due to a tumor, overgrowth of the gland, or Graves' disease.
 See THYROTOXICOSIS.
 ## Source[^2]
 - Overactivity of the thyroid gland.
 This condition causes an increase in basal metabolic rate, with such symptoms as rapid pulse and weight loss.
 It is sometimes associated with a goitre.
 Compare HYPOTHYROIDISM.
 ## Source[^3]